-- 1 How do you set the quality of sounds? - 2 How do you fade out the volume of a sound? - 3 What are the Sync options for sound? - 4 Which video formats are compatible with Flash? - 5 Which of these options are not available in Adobe Media Encoder: (1) Cropping a video; (2) Trimming the length of a video; (3) Combining multiple video clips together; (4) Stripping the audio from a video; (5) Changing the frame rate of a video; (6) Adding cue points to video? - 6 What is the SkinAutoHide option, and how do you enable it? - 7 If your video has a transparent background, what is the required format for your video?
+- 1 How do you set the quality of sounds? - 2 How do you fade out the volume of a sound? - What are the Sync options for sound? - Which video formats are compatible with Flash?

+- 5 Which of these options are not available in Adobe Media Encoder?
+(1) Cropping a video, (2) Trimming the length of a video, (3) Combining multiple video clips together, (4) Stripping the audio from a video, (5) Changing the frame rate of a video. - 6 What is the SkinAutoHide option, and how do you enable it?

 - 1 Set the sound quality and compression in the Publish Settings options.
 Select the Flash format from the left and click on the Audio Stream and Audio Event values.
-In the Sound Settings dialog box that appears, change the Bit rate, which determines the quality of the sound in your final, exported Flash movie.
-The higher the bit rate, the better the quality. - 2 You can change the volume levels in the Edit Envelope dialog box.
-Select the first keyframe that contains your sound and, in the Properties inspector, click the Pencil button.
+In the Sound Settings dialog box that appears, change the Bit rate, which determines the quality of the sound in your final, exported project.
+The higher the bit rate the better the quality. - 2 You can change the volume levels in the Edit Envelope dialog box.
+Select the first keyframe that contains your sound and in the Properties inspector, click the Pencil button.
 The Edit Envelope dialog box appears.
 Click on the top horizontal line of the waveform to add keyframes.
 Drag the keyframes down to the bottom of the window to reduce the volume at that point in time.
-You can also select the Fade-out option from the Effect menu in the Properties inspector to apply a global fade from start to finish. - 3 Sound sync refers to the way the sound is triggered and played.
+You can also select the Fade out option from the Effect menu in the Properties inspector to apply a global fade from start to finish. - 3 Sound sync refers to the way the sound is triggered and played.
 There are several options: Event, Start, Stop, and Stream.
 Stream ties the sound to the Timeline so you can easily synchronize animated elements to the sound.
 Event and Start are used to trigger a sound when the playhead enters the keyframe.
 Event and Start are similar except that the Start sync does not trigger the sound if it is already playing (so there are no overlapping sounds possible with Start sync).
-The Stop option is used to stop a sound. - 4 The video formats that are compatible with Flash are FLV, F4V, and video encoded with the H.264 codec.

-- 5 Option three.
+The Stop option is used to stop a sound. - 4 The video formats that are compatible with Flash are FLV (for embedded videos) and videos encoded with the H.264 codec (for external videos that play with the video playback component).
+The Adobe Media Encoder CC 2014 does not support FLV export, but earlier versions of Media Encoder do. - 5 Option three.
 You cannot use Adobe Media Encoder to combine multiple video clips together. - 6 To hide the video controller and only display it when users roll their mouse cursor over the video, use the SkinAutoHide option.
-Select your video on the Stage, and enable the SkinAutoHide option in the Component Parameters section of the Properties inspector. - 7 If you want to preserve a transparent background, your video must be encoded as an FLV with the On2 VP6 codec.
+Select your video on the Stage, and enable the SkinAutoHide option in the Component Parameters section of the Properties inspector.